 There are two carafe options when purchasing a new coffee maker: glass or thermal.
-While the former is more common (and more affordable), there are several advantages to thermal carafes, the primary one being heat retention.
-The double-walled stainless steel of a thermal carafe is designed to maintain temperature for hours and, since no heating plate is required, the coffee won’t burn or become bitter.
+While glass is more common and more affordable, there are several advantages to thermal carafes, primarily heat retention.
+The double-walled stainless steel used to make thermal carafes maintains temperature longer than glass and, since no heating plate is required, the coffee won’t burn or become bitter.
 Durability is another advantage—you’d really have to try to chip or break one.
 Some customers simply prefer the stainless steel aesthetic in their kitchen.
 No matter the reason, thermal coffee makers, from drip machines to French presses, can upgrade your daily coffee routine.

-But for those who love a truly hot cup of joe, here are the best thermal carafe coffee makers available.
+For those who love a hot cup of joe, here are the best thermal carafe coffee makers available.

 Shows time since last brew